sahilkamalny/flavorbot/README.md

 ## Overview

 FlavorBot is a JavaFX desktop application that generates AI-powered recipes from user-supplied ingredients.
 Users maintain a virtual fridge of available ingredients, drag items into the recipe generator, configure dietary and skill-level preferences, and receive a tailored recipe from GPT-3.5 Turbo.
 Recipes can be exported to file or shared via email.
-User accounts and preferences are persisted to a MySQL database hosted on Azure.
+User accounts and preferences are persisted to a MySQL database hosted on Microsoft Azure.

 ---